sunnysidesk/MatchMadeinML/README.md

 # Match Made in ML – A Profile Matching Algorithm
+_A machine learning system for profile matching using FAISS and BERT embeddings_

 This machine learning project was developed as part of the graduate Machine Learning course at UC Davis by a team of three.
 It explores how artificial intelligence can improve online dating experiences through intelligent profile matching.